 - Are there side effects to the vaccine?
 The vaccines may cause side effects in some people, like sore muscles, feeling tired, or mild fever.
 These reactions mean the vaccine is working to help teach your body how to fight COVID-19 if you are exposed.
 For most people, these side effects will last no longer than a day or two.
 Having these types of side effects does NOT mean that you have COVID-19.
 If you have questions about your health after your shot, call your doctor, nurse, or clinic.
 As with any medicine, it is rare but possible to have a serious reaction, such as not being able to breathe.
 It is very unlikely that this will happen, but if it does, call 911 or go to the nearest emergency room

 - If most people recover, why do I need the vaccine?
-COVID-19 is a deadly disease that causes severe illness – and in some cases, long term symptoms that we have yet to fully understand.
+COVID-19 is a deadly disease that causes severe illness – and in some cases, long-term symptoms that we have yet to fully understand.
 The COVID-19 vaccines have been created to decrease death and severe illness.
 Although a high percentage of people recover from COVID-19, some are hospitalized and experience severe illness.
 The vaccine can help you from spreading the virus to others, including when you have the virus but no symptoms.
-When you make the choice to be vaccinated, you are protecting not only you but also those around you from the chance of death and severe illness caused by COVID-19.
+When you make the choice to be vaccinated, you are protecting not only yourself but also those around you from the chance of death and severe illness caused by COVID-19.

 - Can I receive the COVID-19 vaccine if I’m pregnant or breastfeeding?
 Yes, it is safe for women who are pregnant and women who are breastfeeding to receive the COVID-19 vaccine.